 Mr. Groves is the author of numerous articles and a frequent speaker at Continuing Legal Education seminars.
 He is the author of Chapter, Louisiana Civil Trial Procedure Practice Guide, American Inns of Court Series, Lawyers Cooperative Publishing (1997) (Post Trial Motions).

 As a past-president of the Baton Rouge Bar Association, Mr. Groves has been very active in both local and state Bar Associations matters including serving as a member of the Louisiana State Bar Associations House of Delegates (1990-1998).
-He is also a member of the National Lawyers Association, Defense Research Institute, and the Louisiana Association of Defense Counsel.
-He was selected for inclusion in The Best Lawyers in America® and Super Lawyers.
+He also is a member of the National Lawyers Association, Defense Research Institute, and the Louisiana Association of Defense Counsel.

 Mr. Groves is married and has three children and three grandchildren.
 One of his daughters is Amy Groves Lowe, a partner at Taylor Porter.
-Mr. Groves and Mrs. Groves Lowe each won the Tullis Moot Court Competition at LSU Law -- the only father and daughter to win this prestigious award in the history of the Law School.
+Mr. Groves and Mrs. Groves Lowe each won the Tullis Moot Court Competition at LSU Law - the only father and daughter to win this prestigious award in the history of the Law School.